50 Darling Homemade Gift Ideas to Make for a New Mom

 You can easily make a pair of felt booties using any color you'd like!
 They're so cute and easy to make, so I don't see a reason why you can't put these together.

-Every parent and grandparent should have a boo-boo bear tucked in the freezer to comfort a child (emotionally and practically) when they get hurt.
+Every parent and grandparent should have a boo-boo bear or owl tucked in the freezer to comfort a child (emotionally and practically) when they get hurt.
 It makes a great gift!

 Questions & Answers